-Patterns of loyalty are evolving.
+Patterns of loyalty are also evolving.
 ‘Digital-centric’ consumers, for example, are significantly less likely than ‘branch-dependent’ consumers to say they “definitely will” reuse their primary bank for their next financial services product purchase (55% vs. 61%) (J.D.
 Power’s Retail Banking Advice, 2020).

-Statistics about digital banking
+Statistics about digital transformation in banking

 Statistics about millennials